mithlesh425/CodingInterview/README.md

 # TDSE
-This contains fortran code for solving Time dependent schrodinger Equation in various sceneraios using various tehniques.
+Solving Time dependent schrodinger Equation in various sceneraios using various tehniques in fortran language.